polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/runtime-apis.md

 ## Common Runtime APIs

 The following section covers common runtime APIs a Polkadot SDK-based outer node service might call.
-Expand each API section for additional details, inlcuding a description of each API's functionality and the methods provided:
+Expand each API section for additional details, including a description of each API's functionality and the methods provided.
+It is recommended to refer to the Rust documentation for each respective API, which you will also find linked below:

 ??? function "**[`AccountNonceApi`](https://paritytech.github.io/polkadot-sdk/master/frame_system_rpc_runtime_api/trait.AccountNonceApi.html){target=_blank}** - queries account nonce"